General Motors Technical Center: 1980s to mid-1990s

 By the early 1980s, the GM Tech Center had 6,000 employees, and the buildings were valued at nearly $500 million.
 The complex was still used for research and development, with around 42 structures, and the activities of its employees were largely hidden from the public.
-Engineering companies competed to work on products developed there.
+Engineering companies competed to work on the product lines there.
 GM relocated some design functions to a new design studio at Thousand Oaks, California, in 1983, though most design work continued to be conducted in the Warren campus.
 The General Motors Acceptance Corporation's (GMAC) building on the campus was completed in 1985.
 During that decade, the Tech Center also housed the Vehicle Assessment Center, where GM staff disassembled competitors' cars for research, as well as a center for the Technology Exchange for Automotive Manufacturing.

 A lack of usable space at the Tech Center prompted GM to relocate other divisions nearby during the 1980s, even as hundreds of acres there sat vacant.
 GM established its Vehicle Launch Center at the complex in 1992 in an attempt to reduce vehicle-development costs.
 Concurrently, GM relocated most of its executive staff to the Tech Center from the General Motors Building in Detroit.
 GM renovated one of the Tech Center's engineering buildings beginning in 1994 for $16 million; the Tech Center employed about 20,000 people by then.
 After buying the Renaissance Center in Detroit in 1996, GM moved some of the Tech Center's divisions there.
 The same year, GM announced plans to upgrade the Tech Center as part of a $55 million improvement program.
 Simultaneously, GM consolidated its design staff at the Tech Center and relocated its Small Car Group Operations division there.

-Though most of the company's executives worked at the Tech Center by the late 1990s, and the complex's large size had become a hindrance.
+Though most of the company's executives worked at the Tech Center by the late 1990s, the complex's large size had become a hindrance.
 One writer noted that the complex was "too spread out for solid, multi-discipline teamwork", while another reporter stated that GM subsidiaries there seldom communicated and even created competing products.
-Some of the Tech Center's duties had been moved to 14 sites across Michigan, forcing workers to drive an additional 2 e6mi annually between the various sites.
+Some of the Tech Center's duties had been moved to 14 sites across Michigan, forcing workers to drive an additional 2 e6mi between the various sites annually.
 GM was also considering constructing a new facility for its Midsize and Luxury Car Group on 312 acre of vacant land, just west of the main complex.
-The Warren city government supported the proposed expansion, By then, the complex had grown to include 24,000 or 25,000 employees.
+The Warren city government supported the proposed expansion.
+By then, the complex had grown to include 24,000 or 25,000 employees.